Ptiliinae

 Habitat

-Found in rotting material across diverse environments, including forest leaf litter, decaying wood, fungal fruiting bodies, compost, and .
+Found in rotting organic material across diverse environments, including forest leaf litter, decaying wood, fungal fruiting bodies, compost, and .
 Moisture availability and decomposing substrate appear to be primary requirements.

 Distribution